Skip to main content

 use cerulion_core_v2::prelude::*;

-/// Runs whenever either sensor updates
+/// Runs whenever either lidar or camera publishes new data

 #[node]